-The features that come with the watch are basic, but well done.
+The features that come with the watch are basic but well done.
 You won’t really face any problems while using them, the trackers work really smooth, the entire operation as a whole is just great.
-The watch uses a 1.3 AMOLED screen, this great brightness, nice colours, just an all-round pretty to look at screen.
+The watch uses a 1.3 AMOLED screen, this great brightness, nice colours, just all-around pretty to look at the screen.
 It also comes with Bluetooth, Wi-Fi, & even cellular options, which are always nice to have.
-The watch also has 4.4GB of on-board storage, which is solid.
+The watch also has 4.4GB of onboard storage, which is solid.

 So, to conclude, although the battery life may be a huge deal breaker for most people, if that’s something you can look past, then this is still a solid option, especially if you’re on a budget.